 NEWS JUST IN!…

-It is in fact the oxidative stress that an over abundance of glucose in your body has on your your arterial walls that cause Cardiovascular disease and heart attacks.
+It is in fact the oxidative stress that an over abundance of Glucose in your body has on your LDL Cholesterol and also on your arterial walls that cause Cardiovascular disease and heart attacks.

-In simplistic terms, if you consume too much sugar or carbohydrates over a long period of time, then inflammation and tiny cracks start to appear in the walls of your arteries.
-As a result, the LDL Cholesterol turns up at the site of the damaged artery and acts as a band aid by forming a coating over the inflammation.
+In simplistic terms, what happens is if you consume too much sugar or carbohydrates over a long period of time is that inflammation and cracks start to appear in the walls or your arteries.
+As a result, the LDL Cholesterol turns up at the site of the damaged artery and acts as a band aid.
 This, by the way is a good thing.
 It is the Cholesterol’s job to repair the damage.
-The only reason the LDL turned up in the first place was because of the inflammation of the artery that was caused by high glucose levels in the bloodstream.
+The only reason the LDL turned up in the first place was because of the inflammation of the artery that was caused by high Glucose levels in the body.

-“Blaming LDL Cholesterol for Blocking an Artery and Causing a Heart Attack is Like Blaming Firemen for Causing a House Fire Just Because They Are Always At The Scene!”
+“Blaming LDL Cholesterol for Blocking an Artery and Thus Causing a Heart Attack is Like Blaming Firemen for Causing a House Fire, Just Because They Are Always At The Scene!”

 Therefore, when you fast, you give your body a chance to burn off the glucose which in turn reduces inflammation all over the body including your arteries.
-This then means that LDL cholesterol does not need to try repair the damage which could end up inadvertently blocking your arteries.
-Another powerful reason for giving intermittent fasting a try!
+This then means that LDL Cholesterol does not need to try repair the damage which in turn ends up blocking your arteries.
+Another powerful reason for partaking in intermittent fasting!

 Decreased Cancer Risk

-It is becoming more commonly known that cancer cells feed and thrive on sugar in the body.
+It is becoming more commonly known that cancer cells feed and thrive on sugar.
 When you fast or consume a low carbohydrate and sugar diet, you literally create an environment in your body in which cancer cells can nor thrive nor survive.

-The global cancer statistics as shown above is worrying.
-This devastating illness impacts millions of people a year worldwide.
+The cancer statistics for the UK alone (as shown above) is worrying.
+This devastating illness impacts millions of people a year globally.
 There are many lifestyle factors that can be a catalyst for cancer.
 Some of them being;